+TWO WEEKS OF LICE AND MOULD.
 THEN PACKED ABOARD FOR THIS LAST RIDE LIKE RICE SACKS IN THE HOLD.
+TELEX: 2427125 SANTEL J

+BECLUSE

+SLIMY AND

-SLIMY AND INVARIABLE YOU WITED YOUR MOUTHE
+INVARIABLE YOU

+WIPED YOUR MOUTH ETC.
-AT TARSO NOW A BRIEF DELAY

-NEXT FLATCARS IN THE RAIN

-TWO KANCHANBURI ONE NIGHT AND DAY

-WAS GOOD TO SEE AGAIN.
+AT TARSO NOW A BRIEF DELAY NEXT FLATCARS IN THE RAIN TWO KANCHANBURI ONE NIGHT AND DAY WAS GOOD TO SEE AGAIN.

 AGAIN HERE IN THIS "BIG REST CAMP".

-"MORE WORKER'S"IS THE CRY

-SO NOW WE HAVE TO DIG AND TAMP

-AT THE "BRIDGE ON THE RIVER KWAI".
+"MORE WORKER'S" IS THE CRY SO NOW WE HAVE TO DIG AND TAMP AT THE "BRIDGE ON THE RIVER KWAI".

-- THIS JOB IS ALSO "SPEEDO"

-BUT THE RAILS ARE NOW IN USE.

-WE SOON WILL GET THE WORD TO GO

-WITH A FEW MORE DAYS ABUSE.
+THIS JOB IS ALSO "SPEEDO" BUT THE RAILS ARE NOW IN USE.
+WE SOON WILL GET THE WORD TO GO WITH A FEW MORE DAYS ABUSE.

-- THAT DEATH RAILWAY IS ROLLING NOW.

-OUR LABOR HERE IS DONE

-LONG MONTHS AGO I DID AVOW

-THIS DAY WOULD NEVER COME.
+THAT"DEATH RAILWAY"IS ROLLING NOW.
+OUR LABOR HERE IS DONE LONG MONTHS AGO I DID AVOW THIS DAY WOULD NEVER COME.

-- ONCE MORE ENROUTE TO SINGAPORE

-TO SYME ROAD THEN CHANG!

-"NEATH LEAKY TENTS WE'LL CHILL NO MORE

-WHEN DRY, "SOFT" DECKS ARE HANDY.
+ONCE MORE ENROUTE TO SINGAPORE TO SYME ROAD THEN CHANGI "NEATH LEAKY TENTS WE'LL CHILL NO MORE WHEN DRY, "SOFT" DECKS ARE HANDY.

-- WE"LL N'ER FORGET THOSE LONELY GRAVES

-WE FILLED WITH STRICKEN DEAD.
+WE'LL N'ER FORGET THOSE LONELY GRAVES WE FILLED WITH STRICKEN DEAD.
 DEMISE UNWORTHY OF MERE SLAVES.
 THIS WE RECALL WITH DREAD.

-- THEY LIE ASLEEP MID JUNGLE GLOOM

-THEIR ONLY SIN WAS LOSING.
+THEY LIE ASLEEP MID JUNGLE GLOOM 41 THEIR ONLY SIN WAS LOSING.
 THAT YOUTH WAS WASTED MUCH TOO SOON.
 THIS END WAS NOT THEIR CHOOSING.

-- A PART OF US WE LEFT SACK THERE

-DEEP IN THE JUNGLE'S MIST.
+A PART OF US WE LEFT BACK THERE DEEP IN THE JUNGLE'S MIST.
 IT MAY APPEAR WE DO NOT CAR.
 WE"VE CROSSED IT OFF OUR LIST?

-- OUR CALLOUS, JOCULAR FACADE

-DOES TAKE A BIT OF STRAIN

-AS THROUGH THIS WEARY LIFE WE PLOD

-WITH MEMORIES OF PAST PAIN.
+- OUR CALLOUS, JOCULAR FACADE BE MELODRAMATIC DOES TAKE A BIT OF STRAIN AS THROUGH THIS WEARY LIFE WE PLOD BOT THIS is THE WITH MEMORIES OF PAST PAIN.

-- "SAY!ONE MORE ROUND I'LL TELL YOU MORE BEFORE MY EYES GET TEARY, OUR FINAL DAYS AT SINGAPORE PERHAPS YOU'RE GROWING WEARY!"
+"SAY ONE MORE ROUND I'LL TELL YOU MORE BEFORE MY EYES GET TEARY, OUR FINAL DAYS AT SINGAPORE PERHAPS YOU'RE GROWING WEARY?"

-- I BOUGHT A ROUND AND LET HIM RAVE, HE'S MADDER THAN A HATTER!
-THIS GUY HAS GONE TOO FAR TO SAVE IT REALLY DOES'NT MATTER.
+I BOUGHT A ROUND AND LET HIM RAVE, HE'S MADDER THAN A HATTER!
+THIS GUY HAS GONE TOO FAR TO SAVE ON THIS SINCE I

-- SAID I YOU"VE LIVED THROUGH TRIALS LIKE THESE THE STATES MUST BE A "BREEZE".

-YOU"D NEVER EVER GO AMISS

-IN THIS GREAT LAND OF EASE?"
+SAID I YOU "VE LIVED THROUGH TRIALS LIKE THESE Will PINISH THE STATES MUST BE A "BREEZE".
+YOU"D NEVER EVER GO AMISS IN THIS GREAT LAND OF EASE?"

-HE MUMBLED, MUTTERED "SAY NO MORE..
+HE MUMBLED, MUTTERED "SAY NO MORE ...
 I THANK YOU FOR THE DRINK!"

-THEN TURNED AND STUMBLED THROUGH THE DOOR

-AND LEFT ME THERE TO THINK.
+THEN TURNED AND STUMBLED THROUGH THE DOOR AND LEFT ME THERE TO THINK.